skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 In all other instances, we use sentence case.
 This includes headings and subheadings.
 Other capitalization guidelines:

 * Do capitalize proper nouns, including names of individuals, places, and agencies.
 The main feature of a proper noun is that it names a specific one-of-a-kind item.
 Use your discretion and context to determine whether to capitalize a word as a proper noun.
-* Don’t capitalize “agile,” unless it is the first word of a sentence.
+* Don’t capitalize “agile,” unless it's the first word of a sentence.
-* Don’t capitalize “open source,” unless it is the first word of a sentence.
+* Don’t capitalize “open source,” unless it's the first word of a sentence.
 * Don’t capitalize “federal” or “government.”

 For more, see the [word list](/work/toolkits/content-guide/word-list/).